spdx/spdx-spec/chapters/snippet-information.md

 ### 9.7.2 Intent

-Here, the intent is to provide the recipient of the SPDX document with a detailed explanation of how the Concluded License was determined for a Snippet if it does not match the License Information in File, is marked `NOASSERTION`, or other helpful information relevant to determining the license of the snippet in a file.
+Here, the intent is to provide the recipient of the SPDX document with a detailed explanation of how the Concluded License was determined for a Snippet if it does not match the License Information in Snippet, is marked `NOASSERTION`, or other helpful information relevant to determining the license of the snippet in a file.

 ### 9.7.3 Examples